Test in a live environment

 IronXL is one of the most widely used Excel utilities that can operate independently of any other external libraries.
 It doesn't require Microsoft Excel to be installed and uses a variety of channels to function.

-For all tasks related to MS Excel documents that need to be implemented programmatically, IronXL offers an all-in-one solution.
+For all tasks related to Microsoft Excel documents that need to be implemented programmatically, IronXL offers an all-in-one solution.
 You can perform formula calculations, sort strings or numbers, cut and append data, find and replace, merge and unmerge cells, and save files.
 Additionally, it allows you to set cell data formats and perform spreadsheet data validation.
 You can also read and write CSV files, enabling interaction with Excel data.